MIC-DKFZ/TractSeg/Readme.md

 # TractSeg

 Tool for fast and accurate white matter bundle segmentation.

-More documentation will follow soon.
-Work in Progress.
+TODO: Link to Paper

 ## Install